Last Updated on 9 August, 2025

 5. Total Knee Replacements — Diagnostic Code 5055

 Veterans who have undergone a total knee replacement surgery with prosthetics are awarded a temporary rating of 100% disability for the first four months post-surgery to allow for recovery.
-After this period, a Compensation & Pension (C&P) exam is conducted to determine the veteran’s long-term VA disability rating based on their recovery and ongoing symptoms.
+After this period, a Compensation & Pension (C&P) exam is conducted to determine the veteran’s long-term VA knee disability rating based on their recovery and ongoing symptoms.

 - 60% – Chronic severe pain or weakness